rtfmp/rtfmp.github.io/_posts/2015-05-13-yes-command.md

     		printf("%s\n", argc>1? argv[1]: "y");
     }

-A printf function in an infinite for loop that prints "y" if not command line argunment is give.
+A printf function in an infinite for loop that prints "y" if no command line argument is given.
 However, the current GNU implemenation is little more complex than this, see the source code [here]((http://nickm.com/trope_tank/TROPE-12-01.pdf)).